Table of Contents

 If taken properly, antiretroviral treatment can stop the HIV virus from infecting cells and making copies, allowing the body’s immune system to recover.
 If HIV can no longer copy itself, it can no longer do the damage it was meant to.

 Scientists have identified a type of Central African chimp as the original carrier, and source, of the HIV virus.
-They believe the chimpanzee version, called simian immunodeficiency virus, was probably transmitted to humans before mutating to become HIV back when the chimps were hunted for their meat.
+They believe the chimpanzee version, a 32,000 year old retrovirus called simian immunodeficiency virus, was probably transmitted to humans before mutating to become HIV back when the chimps were hunted for their meat.

 Though it wasn’t discovered until the 1980’s, scientists firmly believe the virus has existed in the US since the mid to late 1970’s, and it could have jumped from chimps to humans back in the late 1800’s.